VersionClimber/VersionClimber/README.rst

     0.18.1
     0.18.2

-Like in the previous case study, we can extend the configuration file by adding numpy and scipy packages, but installed from conda.
+As in the previous case study, we can extend the configuration file by adding numpy and scipy packages, but installed from conda.
 ::

     packages: